 For theater-lovers, summertime means outdoor Shakespeare.
 But in downstate Illinois, that takes on a fresh new form.
 Want improv Shakespeare?
 Sing-along Shakespeare?
 Or just a performance of his classics?
 Starting in late April or May, and running through mid-August, the Illinois Shakespeare Festival in Bloomington-Normal (130 miles southwest of Chicago) reveals its ode to the Bard.

 Theatergoers picnic on the grounds of English-style Ewing Mansion, the university’s cultural center and host to the festival each year.
 As the sun sets, guests head toward the 438-seat outdoor theater to catch the show—perhaps professional actors in Macbeth or a performance by Shakespearean Globetrotters, who improv a Shakespeare-esque play based on audience suggestions.

+The performances anchor weekend getaways.
+Normal’s Uptown neighborhood pulses with funky cafes, pizza joints, and book and record shops.
+Classic and independent films star at the Art Deco Normal Theater.
+Bloomington’s restored 1800s buildings house farm-to-table restaurants, shops and live-music venues.
+Inside the three-story courthouse, a museum highlights the area’s historical treasures.
 Overnight guests should try to stay at the luxurious Vrooman Mansion, built in 1869.
 The antiques-decorated inn serves breakfast in a lavish dining room where Eleanor Roosevelt once dined.
 Over pumpkin waffles, guests chat about Shakespeare—whichever form they enjoy him in.